GrapevineGiving/emails-input/README.md

 ```

 ## Parameters
-* `container` : the component will be rendered there.
+* `container` : Dom element - the component will be append to it.
 * `options` : extra options.
 ### Options
 | name | type | default | description